-Original article, review, correspondence, and image of the month manuscripts should be submitted online using Springer's manuscript submission and review system, Editorial Manager, at https://www.editorialmanager.com/ddsj.
-Corresponding authors must confirm that an institutional, noncommercial email address is included in their Editorial Manager profile before submitting.
-(Authors may include multiple email addresses in their profile, separated by semicolons.)
+Manuscripts should be submitted online using Springer's manuscript submission and review system, Editorial Manager, at http://dds.edmgr.com.
 Editorial Manager supports a wide range of submission file formats:

 - Manuscripts: Word, WordPerfect, RTF, TXT, and LaTeX - Figures: TIFF, GIF, JPEG, EPS, PPT, and Postscript.
 Color art is FREE for both online and print publication and is encouraged in the interest of visual appeal and clarity.
 Please note that PDF is not an acceptable file format for manuscripts or figures.